mCards/sdk-cards-android-demo/README.md

 The mCards android Cards SDK encapsulates the following functionality:

-1. Digital provisioning via Google Pay
+Digital Provisioning Operations
-2. Check whether or not Google Pay is installed
+1. Check whether or not Google Pay is installed
-3. Install Google Pay
+2. Install Google Pay
-4. Sync the currently installed wallet
+3. Sync the currently installed wallet
-5. Check whether a card is in the digital wallet
+4. Check whether a card is in the digital wallet
-6. Add a card to the digital wallet
+5. Add a card to the digital wallet
-7. Remove a card from the digital wallet
+6. Remove a card from the digital wallet
-8. Continue adding a card that was partially added to the digital wallet
+7. Activate a card that was partially added to the digital wallet

+mCard Operations
-9. Fetch a user's mCard list
+8. Fetch a user's mCard list
-10. Fetch a single mCard by ID
+9. Fetch a single mCard by ID
-11. Fetch the balances for a given mCard
+10. Fetch the different cash balances for a given mCard
-12. Display mCard payment details via a secure webview
+11. Display mCard payment details (PAN, expiry, etc) via a secure webview

+This demo app shows how to use the Auth SDK as a token provider in concert with the Cards SDK.
+It provides example code for a subset of the above SDK features, including digital provisioning.

 # Usage
 Implementing apps MUST override this string value for auth0 to work: